thomasnield/RxKotlinFX/README.md

 ```

 ###Operators
-RxKotlinFX has a growing list of operators extended onto `Observable`.

-There are shorthand scheduler extension functions for the JavaFX thread.
+RxKotlinFX has a growing list of operators placed as extension functions onto `Observable` that aid interoperability with JavaFX.
+For instance, there are shorthand scheduler extension functions for the JavaFX thread like below:

 ```kotlin
 observeOnFx() //same as observeOn(JavaFxScheduler.getinstance()) subscribeOnFx() //same as subscribeon(JavaFxScheduler.getinstance())
 ```

 There are also `doOnXXXFx()` operators to create side effects on the FX thread.
-These are just like the standard RxJava operators such as `doOnNext()`, `doOnError()`, etc, but the actions are executed on the FX thread.
+These are just like the standard RxJava operators such as `doOnNext()`, `doOnError()`, etc, but the actions are executed on the FX thread:

 ```kotlin
 doOnNextFx()